fin3ss3g0d/evilgophish/README.md

 ## Pusher Setup

-`Microsoft Teams` messages to a channel have been removed.
-This was due to security reasons and the fact that if someone's `Microsoft` account gets owned, client data is at risk of being compromised.
-With that being said, I plan to always keep the posting of campaign events *and* submitted passwords into a live feed as a feature of this tool.
-Realtime campaign event notifications will now be handled by [Pusher end-to-end encrypted channels](https://pusher.com/docs/channels/using_channels/encrypted-channels/).
+Realtime campaign event notifications are handled by [Pusher end-to-end encrypted channels](https://pusher.com/docs/channels/using_channels/encrypted-channels/).
 Not even `Pusher` is capable of decrypting the contents of these requests, as operators will set their own encryption key for their own local instance of a `Pusher` feed server I have created.
 Before data goes out to `Pusher`, it will be encrypted by the local `Pusher` server with this key (read the linked blog for full information) and a string of ciphertext is ultimately what is sent containing the payload data.
 The encryption key of the local `Pusher` server is never shared with `Pusher`.
 You might also like to hear that you have a `200k` message limit per day with a `FREE` account!
 To get setup:

 1. Create a new channel in `Pusher`, the channel **MUST** be prefixed with `private-encrypted-`.
 For example: